-International Dispute Resolution

-Course Code LAWF 3240 Section Number 01

-Instructor Dr Ashley Barnes Dr Ashley Barnes

-Course is open to 2L or 3L Course is an elective

-Semester winter Credits 3

-Days and Times Tuesday at 2:30 to 5:20 p.m.

-meets perspectiv es requirement yes meets writi ng requirement yes

-15% participation 15% participation

-Assessment Method 10% dispute simulatior n exercise

-75% research paper (4, 500 to 5,500 words)

-Materials All materials are available through Moodle.
+International Dispute Resolution Course Code LAWF 3240 Section Number 01 Instructor Dr Ashley Barnes Dr Ashley Barnes Course is open to 2L or 3L Course is an elective Semester winter Credits 3 Days and Times Tuesday at 2:30 to 5:20) p.m. meets perspectiv es requirement yes meets writi ng requirement yes Assessment Method 15% participation10% dispute simulatior75% research paper (4, Materials All materials are availa ble through Moodle.
 Calendar Description This course examines the growing range of mechanisms available for the resolution of international disputes between states and increasingly with multinational corporations and individuals.
 Students study different mechanisms for resolving those disputes, from negotiations to formal international courts and tribunals, and critically assess how they function, their limitations, and opportunities for innovation.

-Other Information along with varying disp international legal area rights.
-Class discussions they emerge, particular opportunities through to dispute resolution.
-S e role of the Internation ute resolution bodies in is such as trade, investm s will also engage with co rly those of relevance to group exercises to furthe students will gain an app rent to addressing legal ns. more specialized nent, and human ontentious disputes as Canada, and provide er build skills relevant preciation of the
+Other Information Content will include the role of the International Court of Justice along with varying dispute resolution bodies in more specialized international legal areas such as trade, investment, and human rights.
+Class discussions will also engage with contentious disputes as they emerge, particularly those of relevance to Canada, and provide opportunities through group exercises to further build skills relevant to dispute resolution.
+Students will gain an appreciation of the unique challenges inherent to addressing legal disputes with international dimensions.
+This course might be listed in the registration system as LAWF 3780 Selected Topics 2 (section 01).